Simplest Integrals for the Zeta Function and its Generalizations Valid in All $\mathbb{C}$: The polylogarithm

 \section{The polylogarithm}

-The insight on how to go about deriving this next formula comes from noticing the patterns in these formulae so far.
+The insight on how to derive this next formula comes from noticing the patterns in the formulae so far.
 When a transformation was applied to the partial sums of the zeta function, like,

 which are the partial sums of the Hurwitz zeta.\\